seahorn/clam/README.md

-# Llvm-Ikos #
+# Ikos-llvm#

-Llvm-Ikos is a simple and customizable static analyzer that computes inductive invariants using Ikos (a library of abstract domains and fixpoint algorithms developed at NASA Ames) from LLVM-based languages.
+Ikos-llvm is a static analyzer that computes inductive invariants using Ikos (a library of abstract domains and fixpoint algorithms developed at NASA Ames) from LLVM-based languages.

-Llvm-Ikos provides two standalone tools: `llvmpp` and `llvmikos`:
+Ikos-llvm provides two standalone tools: `llvmpp` and `llvmikos`:

 - `llvmpp`: is a LLVM bytecode preprocessor that applies optimizations to make easier the task of static analysis.